microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to deliver its notifications on behalf of signed-in users.
 Also allows the app to read, update, and delete the user's notification items for this app.
 | AdminConsentRequired | - | No

-![MSA][MSA] The *Notifications.ReadWrite.CreatedByApp* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Notifications.ReadWrite.CreatedByApp* delegated permission is available for consent in personal Microsoft accounts.

 ---